Simulated Laser Cooling and Magneto-Optical Trapping of Group IV Atoms: Laser Cooling and Trapping Scheme

 \subsection{Applications of Laser-Cooled Group IV Atoms}

 Ultracold atomic gases of Group IV elements have potential applications ranging from improved quantum sensing and novel quantum computing platforms to precision tests of fundamental physics and searches for physics beyond the Standard Model (BSM).
 Initial efforts to produce an ultracold atomic gas of Si atoms focused on envisioned applications to solid-state-based nuclear spin quantum computing \cite{SiKaneQuantumComputer, SiQuantumComputer} and quantum sensing \cite{SiQuantumSensing}.
 Resonant photoionization of ultracold radioactive $^{31}\text{Si}$ atoms in a MOT, followed by ion-guiding optics, would enable nm-scale precision implantation of $^{31}\text{Si}^+$ ions in a Si substrate~\cite{RonaldSiLaserCoolingThesis, McClellandIonImplantationMOT}.
-Subsequent $\beta$-decay of these ions ($\tau \sim\!
+Subsequent $\beta$-decay of these nuclei ($\tau \sim\!
 3$ hrs) would create an array of $^{31}\text{P}^+$ ions doped in the Si substrate, realizing the building blocks of the Kane quantum computing architecture~\cite{SiKaneQuantumComputer}.

+In addition to supporting a Type-II cycling transition, all Group IV elements possess various clock transitions that can address all four linearly independent energy differences between the long-lived $s^2p^2$ states.
+Details on these transitions, which can only be of magnetic dipole (M1) or electric quadrupole (E2) type, are listed in Table~\ref{tab:Group IV clock transitions} for the case of Sn.

-The plethora of accessible clock transitions in the ground $s^2p^2$ configuration can be utilized for a variety of precision measurement experiments.
-Sn is particularly attractive for such applications because it possesses a chain of seven stable, $I=0$ isotopes (the longest found in nature).
+The plethora of metastable states in the ground $s^2p^2$ configuration provides several accessible clock transitions that can be utilized for a variety of precision measurement experiments.
+Sn is particularly attractive for such applications because it possesses a chain of seven stable $I=0$ isotopes (the longest found in nature).
 The combination of many clock transitions and many $I=0$ isotopes makes laser-cooled and trapped Sn atoms a promising platform for probing non-linearity in King plot isotope shift measurements \cite{BerengutIsotopeShiftSpectroscopy, FuchsIsotopeShiftSearch}.
 Detection of non-linearity could indicate BSM physics manifesting as a new, light boson that interacts with electrons and nucleons~\cite{BudkerIsotopeShifts}.
 Other charge states of Sn, such as $\text{Sn}^{2+}$ and $\text{Sn}^{7+}\text{-}\text{Sn}^{10+}$ ions, have been recently explored and also possess suitable clock transitions for such measurements~\cite{leibrandt2024prospects, torretti2017opticalHighChargedSn, YuForbiddenHighlyChargedIons, LyuUltrastableXUVChargedIons}.